 - Why should you believe in a book written, in part at least, by a "human hand"?

 I agree with you completely: if the written Torah is even partly of human origin then we are doing ourselves no service by believing.
 A book that claims to have been written entirely by Moses "taking dictation" from God (see Deut.
 31; 24), but which was instead a compilation containing human observations and agendas is a fraud and has no place on my shelf.
 The Torah ONLY has value of any sort (beyond the poetic) if it's exactly what it clearly claims to be: Divine.

-I believe that serious evidence exists to support the Torah's claim of Divinity (among the best examples is an e-book written by Rabbi D. Gottlieb).
+I believe that serious evidence exists to support the Torah's claim of Divinity.
 Either way, though, a thinking Jew has to face the question that you've asked.
 For many people, this experience can also be a strong first step to faith.

 That religion is sometimes used to justify vile behavior is an undeniable truth.
 But you can't necessarily judge Judaism (or any religion) by its adherents' behavior.
 Judaism should stand or fall on its own qualities, independent of flawed or even failed followers.
 I'll admit that if corruption and abuse were widespread among observant Jews then one might wonder if there was something wrong with the message.
 But my own experiences and the limited statistical data that exist suggest that, on the contrary, Judaism seems (with exceptions made no less tragic by their relatively small numbers) to have delivered stable and nurturing communities and families.